jlewicki/tree_state_router/README.md

 ### Path Parameters

-The `DataStateRoute.withParams` factory allows values obtained from the current data value of a data route to be included in the path.
+The `DataStateRoute.parameterized` factory allows values obtained from the current data value of a data route to be included in the path.
 When the `pathTemplate` includes a unique name prefixed by a `:` character.